molesberg/Web-Scraping-MTG/README.md

 # Web-Scraping-MTG
 A project in September – November 2024.
-I decided to sell most of my Magic: the Gathering collection, and I wanted to figure out where I could get the most value from.
+I decided to sell most of my Magic: the Gathering collection, and I wanted to figure out where I could get the most value.
 I built my collection out in Moxfield and downloaded it as a spreadsheet.
 Then I identified several websites which have buylists listed online and built a web scraper for each and a system to tell me which card to sell to which site.

 In my case, I wanted store credit from each website.
 You would have to investigate the HTML to find the cash section if you wanted to be paid out in cash instead.